 Take, for instance, a study published by the American Sociological Review that indicates that from 1985 to 2004, 43.6% of the population reports that they only discuss important matters with either no one or with only one other person.
 From the study, “The Modal number of discussion partners has gone from three to zero.”
 And that was as of 2004!

 That’s not good.
-You see, while the Internet functions fantastically at satisfying our highest level needs — think: our convictions about politics, morals, religion, or just our favorite music, sports team, or TV show — it’s not so great when our human needs become more basic (See: Maslow’s Hierarchy of Needs).
+You see, while the Internet functions fantastically at satisfying explicit interests — i.e. things you can Google, politics, morals, religion, or just our favorite music, sports team, or TV show — it’s not so great for our more basic needs (See: Maslow’s Hierarchy of Needs).
 Here I’m talking about our sense of place in a community, our effectiveness at connecting to friends and family, and our more basic sense of satisfaction with day-to-day life.

 Or think about how we interact on social networks like Facebook.
 There, we are able to blast out what we’re doing through text, photos, or even video.
 While the common complaint about Facebook posts is that the stuff shared is overly mundane (e.g. photos of what we’re eating), the truth of these communications is that they are all overly filtered.